Alternative water supplies refer to any supplies other than Victorian’s water network or ‘grid’. Alternative water supplies include:

 Rainwater is the lowest risk alternative water supply.
 Rainwater use in and around the home (publication DSEO603) has guidance for how to use it.
 Health.vic has guidance for using rainwater in multi-residential, commercial or community buildings.

 ‘Greywater’ means all non-toilet household wastewater.
 Its reuse can have health and environmental risks.
 Find out more about greywater and how to use it as an alternative water supply.

-Find out more about treated sewage (septic tanks) and how to use this as an alternative water supply.
+Find out more about septic tanks and how to use an alternative water supply.